CodePushGo/website/src/content/blog/en/real-time-update-metrics-for-capacitor-apps.md

 -   Shift heavy processing tasks to the background to improve responsiveness.
 -   Add offline functionality so users can access the app even during network outages.

-Platforms like Capgo can provide in-depth analytics and allow for quick rollbacks when needed, ensuring a smoother user experience.
+Platforms like CodePushGo can provide in-depth analytics and allow for quick rollbacks when needed, ensuring a smoother user experience.

 ## Summary